shettyshreyas28/openai_batch_api/README.md

 * input_file: Path to the input file (CSV or PKL).
 * id_column: Column name for unique identifiers in the input file.
 * content_column: Column name for task content.
+* image_url_column: Column name for image urls corresponding to each row.
+Can be left unspecified
 * prompt: Prompt to be used for task generation.
 * batch_size: Number of tasks per batch.
 * model_params: Parameters for the OpenAI model (e.g., temperature, max_tokens).